Hail damage causing headaches for solar customers, businesses

 Lovelace said solar has had a big impact on his utility costs, but with this recent round of hail, his family is having to assess the damage.

 "I think all of those are damaged.
 You can't see it.
-But if you get binoculars – I've got binoculars that they're looking at and you can see the damage, and I think they're all damaged," said Lovelace looking at his solar panels.
+But if you get binoculars – I've got binoculars that they're looking at, and you can see the damage.
+And I think they're all damaged," Lovelace said while looking at his solar panels.

 "It is designed to shatter on impact, not to just throw glass everywhere like your regular single-pane window," said Derek Garcia, the project manager for Texas Solar Power Company.